Pokorny Low Brass Seminar

 Pre-College Seminar Program: High school age brass players can now attend the Pre-College Seminar.
 Directed by Scott Sutherland, the Pre-College program includes many of the clinics and concerts from the Pokorny Low Brass Seminar plus special workshops and ensembles for the high school age low brass players.
 The Pre-College Seminar will begin on Saturday, June 28th and conclude on Thursday, July 3rd.
 Cost for the program is $600 including room and board or $375 for commuting students.

-Pre-College Registration Form (pdf)
+Pre-College Registration Form (coming soon)

 For more information call (909) 748-8700.